chalatz/tours/pages/partners/athens_privatetours_shoreexcursions.md

   author: Nick
   copyright: NK for Rhodes Private Tours, 2018

-title: Athens Private tours.
+# title: Athens Private tours.

-subtitles:
+# subtitles:
-  - Athens Private Taxi Services.
+#   - Athens Private Taxi Services.
 Piraeus Greece
-  - George Kokkotos
+#   - George Kokkotos

+hide_links: true

 temp_body: |-
   My name is George Kokkotos.
 I am a taxi driver in Greece.
 Not an ordinary taxi driver.
 I am the Best Taxi Driver in Greece.
 At least that is what people say and that is what I am trying to be.
 Ten years ago I sold my restaurant in New York to come back to Greece where my family was and my heart will always be.
 I had saved enough money to begin a new life but in Greece things are not so easy as in America and so I became a taxi driver to support my family.
 Being a taxi driver in Athens is difficult.
 The fares are very low and gas is very expensive.